Guido de Marco: Political career

-In 1962, de Marco resigned his position at the Attorney General's Office, entering the political arena - later to contest a general election.
+In 1962, de Marco resigned from his position at the Attorney General's Office, entering the political arena to later contest at the 1966 Maltese general election.
 The successful criminal lawyer would henceforth dedicate much of his life to the Nationalist and Maltese cause.
 He became a lecturer, and later a professor of criminal law at the University of Malta.

 His political career began with his election to the House of Representatives in 1966.
 He was returned to Parliament at every general election he contested up to 1998.
 He was appointed secretary general of the Nationalist party in 1972 and became the party's deputy leader in 1977.
 He was elected as a representative at the Parliamentary Assembly of the Council of Europe of 1967, remaining a member for almost twenty years.
 During his career as Minister for the Interior and Justice, De Marco's efforts led to the integration into domestic law of important international conventions, particularly the European Convention on Human Rights.
 As Minister for the Interior, he pioneered the reforms and modernisations in the Police Force, being instrumental in the founding of the Police Academy.

 As Minister for Foreign Affairs he submitted Malta's application for membership of the European Communities.
 It was one of his first acts as Minister for Foreign Affairs, occurring on 16 July 1990.
 He was a major player in the consolidation of Malta's contributions to international organisations, including the United Nations, the Organization for Security and Co-operation in Europe, the Council of Europe and the Commonwealth of Nations.
 In 1990 he also served as President of the United Nations General Assembly.